 Dark knew he'd blown it.
 One by one, he found the players he'd offended, and apologized to them.
 Cepeda and Marichal accepted his apology.
 The Alou brothers did not.

 He was immediately picked up by Cleveland, and the Indians finished 3rd in 1968, their best finish between 1959 and 1994.
-But owner Vernon Stouffer made the mistake of giving Dark the general manager's job as well, and since World War II that has never worked, as the 2 jobs are too much for any 1 man, partly because of the field manager's need to have the best players available and the GM's desire to reduce costs, contradicting each other.
-The Indians started losing again, and Dark was fired in 1971.
+But owner Vernon Stouffer made the mistake of giving Dark the general manager's job as well, and since World War II that has rarely worked, as the 2 jobs are too much for any 1 man, partly because of the contradictory needs of the field manager to have the best players available and of the GM to reduce costs.
+The Indians started losing again, and Dark was fired from both jobs in 1971.

 One of Finley's tinkerings with mainstream baseball